lucasaec/cs680Calabrese/PA4/README.md

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.

 ### CMake Instructions
+./Tutorial without command line arguments will not load any objects.
+Please see below in this Readme file to know how to use the command line arguments.
 The building of the project is done using CMake, installation with apt-get or brew may be necessary.
 Later use with CMake and Shader files will be require the copy of a directory where those files are stored (ex. shaders).
 To do this in the ```add_custom_target``` function place
 ```cmake
 COMMAND ${CMAKE_COMMAND} -E copy_directory ${PROJECT_SOURCE_DIR}/shaders/ ${CMAKE_CURRENT_BINARY_DIR}/shaders
 ```